Catharine Pendrel

-Catharine Pendrel (born September 30, 1980) is a Canadian cross-country mountain biker from Fredericton, New Brunswick.
+Catharine Pendrel (born September 30, 1980) is a Canadian cross-country mountain biker from Harvey, New Brunswick.
 A member of the Canadian National team since 2004, Pendrel was the world champion in cross-country mountain biking in 2011 and 2014 and the 2007 Pan American Games champion.
 She is also the current reigning Commonwealth Games champion when she won gold in Glasgow.
 Additionally, Pendrel is the 2010 World Cup Champion as well as the winner of the 2012 UCI and 2016 World Cup Series.
 She won a bronze medal at the 2016 Summer Olympics in Rio de Janeiro.

 Career

 Pendrel was a competitive horse rider in eventing prior to selecting mountain biking as her primary sport.
 Her brother Geoff Pendrel is an elite downhill mountain bike racer.
 He introduced her to the sport as a child through the trails he built on their horse farm.
 Pendrel's first race was on a bike borrowed from her brother.
 She noted that she got into mountain biking because she "sucked at all the school sports."
 She recounts that her first rides on her bike were often quite nervous ones ruled by fear, especially on descents where she would walk her bike down, she said that "what I remember from starting is falling and crashing a lot."

 She then headed from the East Coast to the West Coast where she began riding at the University of Victoria.
 There she had to convince future coach Dan Proulx into taking her on, as he was quoted "Catharine and I often joke because, no, I didn't see (world champion potential) in her at first.
 It took a lot of persistence and hard work over time.
 She had to bug me a bit to get me to coach her at first and luckily it all worked out.
 It just goes to show you, you can work hard and make something happen."